 What to do in Queenstown:

 Bob’s Peak: This is a destination of its own.
 Kids of all ages are sure to love the gondola ride to the peak or walk the Tiki Trail to this lookout spot.
 It’s full of restaurants and bars with postcard views.

 Queenstown Hill: Make your way up this free walking trail.
-It’s a 500 meter, 2 to 3 hour climb with a decent incline (a 500-metre rise!) so this one is best suited for active families.
+It’s a 2 to 3-hour climb with a decent incline (a 500-metre rise!) so this one is best suited for active families.

 Amisfield Estate Winery and Vineyard: Once you’ve satisfied the kids, it’s time to satisfy mums and dads!
-Head to this relaxing, family friendly vineyard for Central Otago wines, and two of the best cheeses we had on our trip: the homemade Amisfield Neufchâtel (a creamy black truffle soft cheese) and the Smoked Evansdale Tania.
+Head to this relaxing, family-friendly vineyard for Central Otago wines and two of the best cheeses we had on our trip: the homemade Amisfield Neufchâtel (a creamy black truffle soft cheese) and the Smoked Evansdale Tania.

 Fergburger: Show me a kid who doesn’t like a burger?
 Serving up the most well-known burgers in New Zealand, this joint is overflowing with customers at all hours (it’s open 21 hours a day).
-If you’re staying at Eichardt’s Private Hotel, the concierge can call and order it for you so you and your hungry family miss the queue – you can then eat in the hotel at your convenience.
+If you’re staying at Eichardt’s Private Hotel, the concierge can call and order it for you (so you and your hungry family miss the queue) – you can then eat in the hotel at your convenience.

 Sassy Mama tip: Take a 2-hour (scenic) drive to Wilken River Jets in Makarora.
 You can arrange everything from a Helicopter Glacier Experience, to a Jet Boat and Wilderness Walk in a single day.
 If the weather doesn’t permit, you can still head out and walk the Blue Pools track.
 The pools are located in an alpine region, so the weather changes rapidly – bring layers and waterproof jackets!
 As a relatively flat walk, it’s suitable for kids of all ages.
 On the drive back, stop at Wanaka’s Wonderful World of Weirdness: A Puzzling World, an interactive play area for kids.

 As the largest city in the South Island of New Zealand, Christchurch has plenty to offer.
 Located on the east coast, the spot is known for its English heritage, The Avon River flowing through the city centre, and the urban parks along the river banks.
-A favourite tourist attraction is meandering the river, sightseeing in a small, flat-bottomed boat.
+A favourite tourist attraction is sailing across the river and sightseeing in a small, flat-bottomed boat.
 After winding through the city, head out to one of the cycling paths, Hagley Park and Christchurch Botanic Gardens.

-Sassy Mama tip: If you’re on a 7 to 10-day trip, and keen to spend as much time outside of the city as possible, spend the morning and afternoon exploring Christchurch and then drive straight up to Kaikoura.
-Your Travel Designer can organise flights according to your preference, and advise on the best times to be on the road.
+Sassy Mama tip: If you’re limited on time, you may prefer to spend as much time outside the city as possible.
+Spend just a half-day exploring Christchurch and then drive straight up to Kaikoura.
 On your journey to Kaikoura, stop off at the Two Rivers Cafe, Restaurant and Wine Tasting Room.
-Sit in the kid friendly outdoor area (open until 5pm) or just grab hot chocolates and a loose-leaf tea to go.
+Sit in the kid-friendly outdoor area (open until 5pm) or just grab some warming hot chocolates and a loose-leaf tea to go.

-For a budget-friendly alternative (from $700 a night), check out The White Morph, a self-contained waterfront hotel and motel accommodation in the heart of Kaikoura.
-If you’re looking for a no frills, no fuss spot in a prime location, this will get the job done.
+For a budget-friendly alternative (from $900 a night), check out The White Morph, which is self-contained waterfront hotel and motel accommodation in the heart of Kaikoura.
+If you’re looking for a no-frills, no-fuss spot in a prime location, this will get the job done.
 Plus, it’s located directly next to the Encounter Kaikoura activities meeting spot, so you can walk straight from your swim with dolphins into a warm bath.
 It’s a two-minute drive from the town centre, meaning there are plenty of activities and food options on your doorstep.
 And, as a self-contained apartment, this is a place you can stay in and cook too.

 What to do in Kaikoura:

-Encounter Kaikoura Dolphin Experience: Snorkelling amongst a pod of 40 dusky dolphins was an unforgettable experience.
+Dolphin Encounter Kaikoura: Snorkelling amongst a pod of 40 dusky dolphins was an unforgettable experience.
 Encounter Kaikoura has a well-trained team, with crew members who are clearly passionate about the ocean, wildlife and sustainability.
-They lead snorkelers (of all ages!) through a seamlessly organised system, ending up with you kitted out in a well fitted, buoyant, wet suit, swimming 2 meters away from playful wild dolphins (unbaited, untamed, and completely in their natural element).
+They lead snorkellers (of all ages!) through a seamlessly organised system, ending up with you kitted out in a well fitted, buoyant, wet suit, swimming 2 metres away from playful wild dolphins (unbaited, untamed, and completely in their natural element!).
 Generally, pods from 50 to 1,000 dolphins can be found off the Kaikoura Coast.
-It’s every kids dream!
+It’s every kid’s dream!

-Kaikoura Penninsula Walkway: This walkway is scattered with viewpoints to spot seal colonies, and you may even be faced with bold seals blocking the path.
+Kaikoura Peninsula Walkway: This walkway is scattered with viewpoints to spot seal colonies, and you may even be faced with bold seals blocking the path.
 Steer clear of getting too close, as seals can feel threatened on land.
 There are a range of easy trails, ranging from 200 metres to 11.7km so you can pick something to suit the abilities of your littlest one’s legs!

-The Green Dolphin: Independently run and family owned, this resto came with high recommendations from Jacada Travel.
+The Green Dolphin: Independently run and family-owned, this resto comes highly recommended.
 Run by a family of passionate cooks, this spot provides hungry guests with the finest, freshest local cuisine and Kaikoura hospitality.

 The Pier Hotel: This bustling hotel restaurant and bar is a staple for locals.
-And with rooms from $450, it’s a go-to for tourists too!
-It does have one of the busiest pubs in town, so make a dinner reservations in advance as the small kitchen only caters to a limited number.
+It does have one of the busiest pubs in town, so make dinner reservations in advance as the small kitchen only caters to a limited number.